nerminkhalil/Group11-Python-Final-Project/Readme.md

    - Information about Group 11 members.
    - Summary of the dataset, including the number of rows and columns, and detailed definitions of the variables.
 3. **Data Page**:
-   - Displays the dataset in an interactive table format.
+   - Displays the dataset in a table format.
-   - Allows filtering and exploring key attributes.

 ---